 1. Centralized System

-One of the most prominent advantages of a help desk software is the ability to organize and catalog all incoming customer support queries.
+One of the most prominent advantages of help desk software is the ability to organize and catalog all incoming customer support queries.
 This centralized system enables your agents to manage a high volume of queries easily and reduce the chances of unanswered/unresolved queries.

 It eliminates the need of hassling through spreadsheets or email inboxes trying to figure out the issues and their resolution processes.